Types of Truck Tonneau Covers

 - Close with latches, clips, and snaps

 Fourth, hinged tonneau covers are those which function by (you guessed it) hinges.
 They will keep thieves at bay, on account of both their hinges and because their over-the-tailgate design ensures safer usage.
 All the while they’re protecting you, they’re also providing you with solid, durable builds and aesthetic appeal, thanks to their contours, low-profile spoilers, and stylized ribs.
 They also are painted at the factory, with the result that they’ll be the same color as the body of your truck.
-You can install and remove them to your truck within minutes.
+You can install and remove them from your truck within minutes.
 Although most hinged covers are hard, some have a soft design which allows for easier manipulation.

 - Hard cover